OpenTwinCities/opentwincities.github.com/_posts/2014-07-14-hack-for-mn-2014-projects.md

 participation in landlord conferences and events, and participation in Stand Down events for new veterans.
-At the core of this plan is the namesake Blue Star, a logo for landlords to display to show their participation in the program, and a signel to veterans of where look for supportive landlords and helpful information.
+At the core of this plan is the namesake Blue Star, a logo for landlords to display to show their participation in the program, and a signal to veterans of where to look for supportive landlords and helpful information.

 ### Habitat for Vets ###